 As you reflect on your answers, you may find that the two of you differ, especially when it comes to the role of sex and emotions in your life.
 That’s ok!
 Just as in monogamous relationships, partners can have different attitudes towards independence, love and sex.
 What’s important is being clear and transparent about these differences and how they impact your shared goals for the relationship.

-If you found this exercise raised more questions than answers, or are looking for more tools for clear communication and rule-setting as you open your relationship, call 267-324-9564 to make an appointment with a therapist today.
+If you found this exercise raised more questions than answers, or are looking for more tools for clear communication and rule-setting as you open your relationship, call The Center For Growth at 215 922 LOVE to make an appointment with a sex therapist today.